vanyingenzi/SynchronizationPrimitives/README.md

 # Project 1 - Operating Systems [LINFO1252]
 ## Description
 For the course LINFO1252 - Operating Systems given at UCLouvain to undergraduate Computer Scientists, we are were asked to do a study project on synchronisation primitives, mutexes and semaphores.
-The details about the study project are detailed in the report PDF, this README is to discuss the some implementations details.
+The details about the study project are detailed in the report PDF, this README is to discuss the strcture of the code.
 I recommend to first read the report then the code, for better understanding.

 ## Folder Structure
 ```